Knight Foundation (Philip H. Knight Charitable Foundation)

 • Penelope P. Knight - Director/Vice President (Phil's wife and philanthropic partner)

-• Travis A. Knight - Vice President/Secretary/Director (Son of Phil and Penny Knight; CEO of Laika animation studio)
+• Travis A. Knight - Vice President/Secretary/Director (Son of Phil and Penny Knight; CEO of Laika animation studio and Nike board member)

 • Lisa McKillips - Assistant Secretary/Treasurer (Long-time administrative liaison)